Brunswick Co. (NYSE:BC) Short Interest Up 13.8% in October

 Brunswick Co.
-(NYSE:BC – Get Free Report) was the recipient of a large increase in short interest during the month of October.
-As of October 31st, there was short interest totalling 5,360,000 shares, an increase of 13.8% from the October 15th total of 4,710,000 shares.
-Approximately 7.9% of the shares of the company are sold short.
-Based on an average daily volume of 688,600 shares, the days-to-cover ratio is currently 7.8 days.
+(NYSE:BC – Get Free Report) was the recipient of a large growth in short interest in the month of October.
+As of October 31st, there was short interest totalling 5,360,000 shares, a growth of 13.8% from the October 15th total of 4,710,000 shares.
+Currently, 7.9% of the shares of the company are sold short.
+Based on an average daily volume of 688,600 shares, the short-interest ratio is currently 7.8 days.

-In related news, Director Nancy E. Cooper sold 414 shares of the firm’s stock in a transaction on Wednesday, November 1st.
-The shares were sold at an average price of $68.57, for a total value of $28,387.98.
-Following the transaction, the director now directly owns 21,887 shares in the company, valued at approximately $1,500,791.59.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Corporate insiders own 0.58% of the company’s stock.
+In related news, Director Nancy E. Cooper sold 414 shares of the stock in a transaction that occurred on Wednesday, November 1st.
+The stock was sold at an average price of $68.57, for a total value of $28,387.98.
+Following the completion of the transaction, the director now directly owns 21,887 shares of the company’s stock, valued at approximately $1,500,791.59.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+0.58% of the stock is currently owned by company insiders.

-Brunswick (NYSE:BC – Get Free Report) last released its quarterly earnings results on Thursday, October 26th.
-The company reported $2.42 earnings per share for the quarter, beating analysts’ consensus estimates of $2.36 by $0.06.
-The firm had revenue of $1.59 billion during the quarter, compared to analysts’ expectations of $1.66 billion.
-Brunswick had a return on equity of 32.09% and a net margin of 7.57%.
-The business’s revenue was down 6.2% on a year-over-year basis.
-During the same period last year, the firm posted $2.67 EPS.
-Research analysts forecast that Brunswick will post 9 earnings per share for the current fiscal year.
+Brunswick (NYSE:BC – Get Free Report) last posted its quarterly earnings results on Thursday, October 26th.
+The company reported $2.42 EPS for the quarter, beating the consensus estimate of $2.36 by $0.06.
+Brunswick had a net margin of 7.57% and a return on equity of 32.09%.
+The business had revenue of $1.59 billion for the quarter, compared to analysts’ expectations of $1.66 billion.
+During the same period in the previous year, the company posted $2.67 EPS.
+Brunswick’s revenue was down 6.2% on a year-over-year basis.
+Equities research analysts predict that Brunswick will post 9 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, December 15th.
-Stockholders of record on Wednesday, November 22nd will be given a dividend of $0.40 per share.
+The company also recently declared a quarterly dividend, which will be paid on Friday, December 15th.
+Investors of record on Wednesday, November 22nd will be paid a $0.40 dividend.
 The ex-dividend date of this dividend is Tuesday, November 21st.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 2.12%.
+This represents a $1.60 annualized dividend and a dividend yield of 2.12%.
 Brunswick’s payout ratio is 22.79%.

 About Brunswick